Treasure Planet (soundtrack)

-Treasure Planet (An Original Walt Disney Records Soundtrack) is the soundtrack album to the 2002 animated science fiction action-adventure film Treasure Planet.
+Treasure Planet (An Original Walt Disney Records Soundtrack) is the soundtrack album to the 2002 animated science fiction adventure film Treasure Planet.
 The album features seventeen tracks – fifteen tracks from the score composed by James Newton Howard, and also featured two pop singles: "I'm Still Here" and "Always Know Where You Are".
 Walt Disney Records released the film's soundtrack album on November 19, 2002.
 The film's score received positive critical reception, with praise directed on Howard's composition.

 Background

 The film marked Howard's third collaboration with Walt Disney Animation Studios; he previously scored for Dinosaur (2000) and Atlantis: The Lost Empire (2001).
 The music from the film is largely orchestral in nature.
 Howard said that the score is "very much in the wonderful tradition of Korngold and Tiomkin and Steiner."
 The score has been described as a mixture of modern "classical style" music in the spirit of Star Wars and Celtic music.
 Scottish fiddler Alasdair Fraser is credited as the co-composer of the track "Silver Leaves", and is also listed as a soloist in the film's credits.

 The music includes two moderately successful pop singles — "I'm Still Here" and "Always Know Where You Are".
 The Goo Goo Dolls frontman John Rzeznik performed both the tracks in the film version, whereas the latter was recorded by the British pop-rock group, BBMak, which was featured in the soundtrack.

 Originally, Alan Silvestri was supposed to compose the film's score, but he dropped of it and went on to score another film for Walt Disney Animation Studios, Lilo & Stitch (2002).
 Jerry Goldsmith, who previously worked with the studio on Mulan (1998), was also considered to compose the score.